What Are Damage Caps In Texas Law?

 Texas does not impose a specific damage cap on personal injury cases.
 However, comparative negligence laws can reduce compensation if the injured party is partially at fault.
 Under this rule, the court assigns a percentage of fault to each party, and any awarded damages are reduced accordingly.

-Additionally, Texas limits non-economic damages in certain cases, particularly medical malpractice.
+Additionally, Texas tort reform damage caps limit non-economic damages in certain cases, particularly medical malpractice.
 For example, medical malpractice awards are capped at $250,000 per defendant, with a maximum of $500,000 for multiple defendants.
 While there is no blanket cap on personal injury claims, various factors can limit the compensation available.

 To better understand how these laws may impact your claim, consulting a knowledgeable personal injury attorney is essential.